-The Designated Lead has ultimate lead responsibility for all child protection matters in the school and is generally the person to whom anyone working in the school is required to report instances of actual or suspected child abuse or neglect.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
 This responsibility should not be delegated.

-The Deputy Designated Lead should be trained to the same level as the Lead and in the absence of the Designated Lead, carries out those functions necessary to the ongoing safety and protection of pupils.
+The Deputy Designated Lead(s) should be trained to the same level as the Lead and in the absence of the DSL, carries out those functions necessary to the ongoing safety and protection of pupils.

-During term time the DSL or their deputy will be available during normal school hours, either in school, or contactable by telephone, for staff, pupils or parents to discuss any safeguarding concerns.
+During term time the DSL or their deputy(ies) will be available during normal school hours, either in school, or contactable by telephone, for staff, pupils or parents to discuss any safeguarding concerns.
 During the holidays there is no guarantee of immediate availability but most DSLs would be accessing emails fairly regularly.